amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 <i>Figure 4.
 Avalanche duration (left), avalanche size (center), and fractal dimension (right) for the 20×20×20 lattice.</i>
 </p>

 Overall, the reproduced dynamics agree well with the behavior described in the original paper.
-The fitted exponents, however, are not identical to the published values.
-Bak, Tang & Wiesenfeld reported a cluster-size exponent of approximately `τ ≈ 0.98` for the 50×50 lattice and `τ ≈ 1.35` for the 20×20×20 system, together with lifetime exponents of `α ≈ 0.42` in two dimensions and `α ≈ 0.90` in three dimensions.
+The estimated scaling exponents for the avalanche size and avalanche duration distributions, however, are not identical to the published values.
+Bak, Tang & Wiesenfeld reported an avalanche-size exponent of approximately `τ ≈ 0.98` for the 50×50 lattice and `τ ≈ 1.35` for the 20×20×20 system, together with avalanche-duration exponents of `α ≈ 0.42` in two dimensions and `α ≈ 0.90` in three dimensions.

-These lifetime exponents are particularly interesting because they connect avalanche dynamics with the widespread appearance of **1/f noise**.
-Using the relationship derived by the authors, the two-dimensional value `α ≈ 0.42` corresponds to a power spectrum close to `f^{-1.58}`, remarkably similar to the power-law spectra observed in many physical systems.
-In other words, a simple lattice of falling sand reproduces not only scale-free avalanches but also statistical properties associated with 1/f noise.
+These **avalanche-duration exponents** are particularly interesting because they are directly related to the exponent of the system's **power spectrum**.
+Using the relationship derived by the authors, the two-dimensional avalanche-duration exponent (`α ≈ 0.42`) predicts a power spectrum close to `S(f) ∝ f^{-1.58}`, remarkably similar to the ubiquitous 1/f noise observed in many natural systems.
+In other words, the sandpile model reproduces not only scale-free avalanche statistics but also the long-range temporal correlations reflected in its power spectrum.

 Obtaining different exponents does not necessarily indicate a failed reproduction.
 The exact numerical value of the exponent is often less important than its relative changes across different conditions.
 In both experiments and simulations, power-law exponents are primarily used to compare how system dynamics evolve, while the emergence of scale-free behavior remains the defining signature of criticality.